hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 $ terraform import google_compute_forwarding_rule.default {{name}}
 ```

--> If you're importing a resource with beta features, make sure to include `-provider=google-beta"
+-> If you're importing a resource with beta features, make sure to include `-provider=google-beta`
 as an argument so that Terraform uses the correct provider to import your resource.